sophon-crypto/fairstaking1kv/1kv-edst.md

 3. Stability: the official monitors the state of the verification node in 1kV at any time to ensure the stable operation of the node and eliminate the unstable nodes.

-### 1.4 We need attract individual stakers from the most intuitive place
+### 1.4 We need to attract individual stakers from the most intuitive place

 Currently, a hard thing to us is that public never heard of the program.
 There are also no clues on the Polkadot App for nominators to choose 1kv validators from.
 We need to attract enough Polkadot App users to nominate 1kv participants.
 As enough people put their stake on us, we can run independently without the help from Web3.
 Then Web3 can move these stakes to other uses or even help more validators.